 To help you make the most of your visit to accessible London, especially if you’re visiting in a wheelchair, we created “Free and Accessible Things to do in London” to make your trip easier and cheaper.

 We haven’t visited London nearly enough.
 With so many exciting things to do in London, we’d be stupid not to spend more time there.

-London’s a traffic magnet so the best way to explore it is on foot.
-There are loads of wheelchair friendly routes in and around the city, you’ll be spoilt for choice if you fancy a walk, here are three we’ll be doing:
+London’s a traffic magnet, so the best way to explore it is on foot.
+There are wheelchair-friendly routes in and around the city.
+Here are three we’ll be doing:

 - A day out in Greenwich.
-At first, we thought Greenwich was all about time but it’s a full day out and very accessible.
+At first, we thought Greenwich was all about time, but it’s a full day out and accessible.

 - Our third walk is a bit predictable, but it’s got to be The Mall.
 Hopefully, the Queen will spot us out of the window and invite us in!

 London is home to some of the world’s most famous parks.
 Us, we want to visit the following:

 - Hyde Park, hopefully, we’ll be there on a Sunday so we can go to speakers corner.
 Whilst you are in Hyde Park, why not take advantage of Liberty Drives, a charity supported by The Hyde Park Appeal?